 - Sometimes, pain on passing urine.

 - Injury or damage to the urethra can heal with scar tissue that may cause a stricture.
 There are various types of injury that can damage the urethra.
-For example: an injury may occur during medical procedures to look into your bladder via your urethra; radiotherapy treatment may damage your urethra; a fall astride on to the frame of a bike can cause damage.
+For example: an injury may occur during medical procedures to look into your bladder via your urethra; radiotherapy treatment may damage your urethra; a fall astride on to the frame of a bike can cause damage, or any trauma which is severe enough to cause a pelvic fracture.

 - Infection of your urethra is another cause - for example: